guscrea/Nature_Sustainability_2024/README.md

 ## Getting Started

-Running this replication code requires having the underlying raw data, which is accessible via the Harvard Dataverse.
+Running this replication code requires having the underlying source data, which is accessible via the Harvard Dataverse.
 There are two primary data sources.

 1. FJC IDB Data - The largest share of the analysis draws on data taken from the Federal Judicial Center Integrated Database (FJC IDB) Civil